Skip to Main Content

 Minority Depository Institutions (MDIs) are financial institutions in which minority individuals own most of the stock or the board of directors are mostly minority individuals.
 Many MDIs focus on serving minority communities, providing business loans to entrepreneurs who are historically underserved in the banking industry.

 Lenders not only need to know your business’s financial standing and legal status, but they also want documentation on how you plan to use the loan and its expected effect on your business.
-Your lender should have a full list of required documents for the business loan when you apply.
+When you apply for a business loan, your lender should have a full list of required documents.
 Some of the documents you should have ready to go include:

 • Personal documentation.
 Your lender may request information about your finances, background, other sources of income and resume.
 If you have a business partner or co-owner, you must include their information too.